ericwq/examples/tty/client.md

   - Clear or write cells within the row (not to end).
   - Now draw a character cell.
 - Clear or write empty cells at EOL.

-- TODO : understand more about escape sequence drawing
+See [this post](https://www.lihaoyi.com/post/BuildyourownCommandLinewithANSIescapecodes.html) to understand more about escape sequence drawing.

 #### How to initialize frame buffer